Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.11/readme.md

 The implementation of this US is according to the design, as can be seen in the diagrams presented before.

-All commits referred the corresponding issue in GitHub, using the #11 tag, as well as a relevant commit message.
+All commits referred the corresponding issue in GitHub, using the #12 tag, as well as a relevant commit message.

 ## 6. Integration/Demonstration

-To delete a patient profile, run the Backoffice app and send a DELETE HTTP request with the new patient data.
+To search a list of patients by various atttributes, run the Backoffice app and send a GET/ByVariousAttributes HTTP request with the attributes that you want to search.

 ## 7. Observations